 Don’t choose the cheapest option

-Ah, this is a biggy.
-Many people look for the cheapest pet policy they can find.
-Now, that may sound like a good idea when considering the immediate expense you’ll experience but this will turn into a nightmare down the road.
+Ah, this is a biggie.
+Many people look for cheap pet insurance.
+Now, that may sound like a good idea when considering the immediate cost-saving you’ll experience but this will turn into a nightmare down the road.

 If something seems too good to be true, it probably is.
-Many cheaper policies do not provide adequate coverage or they have strict limitations regarding what vets you can go to or any procedures your pet can have.
+Many cheaper policies do not provide adequate coverage, or they have strict limitations regarding what vets you can go to or which procedures your pet can have.

-I’m not saying you need to choose the most expensive pet policy out there but I am saying that you need to consider what you need before looking for the price point.
+We’re not saying you need to choose the most expensive pet policy out there, but we are saying that you need to consider what you need before looking for the price point.
 There are definitely cost-effective pet insurance policies out there that will keep your pet protected.

 Don’t buy a pet until you’ve thought through potential medical issues